sass/sass/doc-src/SASS_REFERENCE.md

 Sass stylesheets don't work the same as views.
 They don't contain dynamic content, so the CSS only needs to be generated when the Sass file has been updated.
-By default, ".sass" files are placed in public/stylesheets/sass (this can be customized with the [`:template_location`](#template_location-option) option).
+By default, `.sass` and `.scss` files are placed in public/stylesheets/sass (this can be customized with the [`:template_location`](#template_location-option) option).
 Then, whenever necessary, they're compiled into corresponding CSS files in public/stylesheets.
-For instance, public/stylesheets/sass/main.sass would be compiled to public/stylesheets/main.css.
+For instance, public/stylesheets/sass/main.scss would be compiled to public/stylesheets/main.css.

 ### Caching